 It is our mission to enhance pension benefits in a responsible way by investing in sustainable real estate worldwide.
 Bouwinvest wants to make a direct contribution to the UN sustainability goals and we have set ourselves targets to do so.
 By 2025, 50% of our international real estate core portfolio (AuM) will consist of sustainable investments (GRESB 4 or 5-star rating) and by 2022, 50% of our European core property portfolio should be in sustainable investments.

-We invest indirectly – via listed and unlisted real estate funds, joint ventures, co-investments and club deals – and make full use of the expertise and experience of our local operators.
-Although most of our portfolio focuses on long-term investments, if the market demands it, we will sell part of our portfolio via our listed funds to realise liquidity to invest elsewhere.
+We invest indirectly – via listed and non-listed real estate funds, joint ventures, co-investments and club deals – and make full use of the expertise and experience of our local operators.
+Most of our portfolio focuses on long-term investments that perform steadily and have a low risk profile.

 The European property market

 The European real estate market is characterised by high levels of sustainability, stability and transparency.
 Many occupier markets are healthy, with low vacancy rates and steady rental growth.

 Positive GDP growth, low interest rates, urbanisation and an increase in the number of households are driving demand for new housing, particularly in the major cities.
 Student housing is another key sector, as is the ongoing growth in care-related real estate, and new residential concepts are constantly being developed.

 The office market also continues to grow, with limited supply and vacancy levels below their long-term average.
 The retail sector, however, faces challenging conditions and needs to adjust to the changing retail environment and growth in online shopping.
 On the flipside, the growth in consumer spending and online retail are also driving demand for logistics facilities in urban areas.